-Creating a listing description is important - this is where you summarize your home and why people should want to live in it.
+Creating a listing description is important -this is where you summarize your home and why people should want to buy in it.
 Sometimes less is more, and it is best to let an experienced agent lead on this and decide on what is worth highlighting and adding to this description.
+This is essentially your home's "sales pitch" to potential Buyers, so you want this to sound as enticing as possible.

-Professional Photography
+Professional Media

-Professional photography is an important part of the listing process.
-About 90% of people now start their home search process online - often before approaching an agent.
-Well lit photographs and detailed 360° virtual tours that highlight a home's best features can help get more potential buyers to see your home.
+Professional photography and video is an integral part of the listing process.
+About 90% of people now start their home search process online -often before ever even approaching an agent.
+Well lit photographs, detailed 360° virtual tours that highlight a home's best features, and digital floor plans all can help get more potential buyers to see your home.
 Your listing agent is likely aware of how to get high quality images of your property so work with them to do so.